 You may have noticed that I haven’t mentioned topnotes, heart notes or a dry down as per usual.
 That’s because, and please do not read this as a negative, Dilettante is rather linear.
 The scent as a whole does not evolve from top to middle to bottom in a traditional perfume sense, but it does on a micro level which I tried to explain above.
 It transforms from day to day, and even within one wearing.
 The beeswax, smoke, coconut, resin, indoles, heady white florals… all intertwine, push/pull, and come into relief in such a harmonious and gorgeous fashion that I’m glad it’s a “linear evolution.”

-Dilettante is available at LuckyScent $165 for 50 ml bottle, $4 for a sample.
+Dilettante is available at Potion $165 for 50 ml bottle or $45 for a 10ml bottle.
+Samples are also available.

 Image of Dilettante from Hiram Green, Image of bee from Fine Art America, Image of sample is mine.